Charlie Brown and His Times

 In April 1965, Time magazine featured Peanuts on its cover.
 “More and more, the strips are offering political satire, psychology, and comments of varying subtlety on the rages and outrages of everyday,” the article noted about comics in general before turning specifically to Peanuts.
 “Religion, psychiatry, education – indeed all the complexities of the modern world – seem more amusing than menacing when they are seen through the clear, uncompromising eyes of the comic strip kids from Peanuts.”

-Blake Scott Ball sets out to prove that statement in Charlie Brown’s America, and ultimately succeeds in his task.
+Blake Scott Ball sets out to prove that statement in Charlie Brown’s America: The Popular Politics of Peanuts, and ultimately succeeds in his task.
 Charlie Brown may have been an imaginary kid, but he was a man of his times nonetheless.

 Anthony Letizia